directus/directus/docs/releases/breaking-changes.md

 Starting with Directus 10.0, here is a list of potential breaking changes with remedial action you may need to take.

-## Version 11.1.0
+## Version 11.1.1

 ### Dropped support for the SendGrid email transport option

-Due to the fact that nodemailer/sendgrid received the last update 6 years ago, we dropped support for the SendGrid email transport option.
-We recommend using SMTP instead.
+The Sendgrid abstraction for `nodemailer` is no longer supported, so we have dropped it's usage from Directus.
+Users of Sendgrid should update their configuration to use Sendgrid's SMTP Relay configuration instead.

 ## Version 11.0.0